Q&A with Television Director Seith Mann

 • Best: He’s had many, when he felt—

 - he was in a zone where it’s all clicking

 - ideas were supported, not resisted, and they paid off

-Once on “Jericho”, working on a long complicated shot that was proving difficult to pull off, the A.D. asked him what his Plan B was, and he answered that he had no Plan B. The A.D. was excited to hear that, and threw himself into making the shot work.
+Once on JERICHO, he was working on a long complicated shot that was proving difficult to pull off, and the A.D. asked him what his Plan B was.
+Seith answered that he had no Plan B. The A.D. was excited to hear that, and threw himself into making the shot work.

 What is the most surprising thing he’s learned about himself so far?

 • That he has a really good eye—had never considered that his forte.